samplchallenges/SAMPL-league/examples/README.md

 ### 1.2: Create a conda environment

 > In 1.2, we will run the "continuumio/miniconda3" container to dynamically create the conda environment we need.
+For more detailed instructions please see [CondaEnvInstructions.pdf](https://github.com/samplchallenges/SAMPL-league/blob/containers/examples/CondaEnvInstructions.pdf)
 1. Open a terminal
 2. Start the container and upon running this command, your command line prompt should change
    * command: `docker run -it --rm continuumio/miniconda3`